 Patrick and Katherine Kavanagh’s second son is born.
 Joseph Anthony Kavanagh.
 “Crazy Joe”, as he eventually is called, was a song and dance man.
 At 17, he did the Kavanagh equivalent of running off to join the circus.
 He joined a minstrel troupe.
 He traveled the country and Europe as a vaudevillian.
 He was never a coppersmith, but when his time comes, he brings a showman’s style and panache to the Shop.
 That’s a long way away though.

 I often wonder what Old Uncle Joe (Joseph M.) would think if he knew we were still around, still open.
-Five generations of Kavanaghs after him have kept this place alive as it did the same for them.
+Five generations of Kavanaghs after him have kept this place alive as it did the same for him.
 I wonder if it might change his view of his life.
 I’m sure he’d be stunned.
 People in the 1800s were not even dreaming about the 2000s.
-You see.
 You don’t set out to start a business to last over 150 years.
 It would be ridiculous.
-So, no, you don’t try to do it, but it doesn’t happen by accident either.
+You don’t try to do it, but it doesn’t happen by accident either.
 It doesn’t happen by accident or luck.
 I can assure you of that.
 It’s one of those kind of things.
 When Old Uncle Joe started this place, dreams were formed and destinies set.
 His, mine and everyone in between.

 *A note on re-admittance.
 Technically, the Confederate Sates never left the Union.
 When I use the term ” re-admit”, I mean when they regained representation in Congress and were getting their state autonomy back.
 Though not exactly re-admitting, it’s the simplest term for me to use.